openagua/openagua-engine/README.md

 The sky is the limit here, especially considering parallel processing needs.

 One easy way to parallel process is as follows.
 Among other arguments sent by OpenAgua to the task queue (the "kwargs" in the run function above) are the scenario ID combinations to be run.
-Because openagua_engine uses Celery, the app created with `create_app()` can be used to decorate a scenario-centric function, which can then be run in asynchronous mode, as follows:
+Because openagua-engine uses Celery, the app created with `create_app()` can be used to decorate a scenario-centric function, which can then be run in asynchronous mode, as follows:

 ### 4a.
 Publish progress

-openagua_engine includes methods to report (publish) progress.
+openagua-engine includes methods to report (publish) progress.
 First, import an OpenAgua class (`from openagua import OpenAgua`).
 Then, use it as follows:

 ```python
 total_steps = 60  # This would normally be queried from a scenario